Authentication Flows

 200 OK.

-MembershipProvider SPI: removeMember(userId, tenantId)
+MembershipProvider SPI: removeMember(userId, teamId)

 11. Update a Member’s Role

-PATCH /auth/member-role — requires owner or admin role.
+PATCH /auth/member-role โ requires owner role.

 Request body: